UTK-COSC377-2018/DataChallenge/tests/README.md

 ## 2. Writing Your Tests

 Once you have a file for your tests, you need to actually write them.
 Pytest is a powerful testing framework, but it has some notable requirements.
 First, each test must be written as an individual function.
 Each function also must be named as follows: `def test_(Descriptor)():`, with "Descriptor" replaced with the name of the test.
+Note that the tests can take __no__ arguments.
 Finally, pytest uses `assert` statements to determine a test's success.
 As a result, each test function must have at least one `assert` statement and __no__ `return` statements.
 If all the assert statements are successful, pytest reports that the test passed.
 Otherwise, it failed.
 Pytest will also measure how many lines of the code in the `DataChallenge` directory have been run.
 This is reported in a coverage report.

 ## 3. Adding Extra Files for Tests